gboehl/emcwrap/README.rst

 **Collection of tools for Bayesian inference using DIME MCMC**

-This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the Differential-Independence Mixture Evolution (DIME) proposal (previously ADEMC) developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.
+This provides the Differential-Independence Mixture Evolution (DIME) proposal together with a nice set of statistical tools for Bayesian analysis.
+DIME MCMC (previously ADEMC) is developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.

 The sampler has a series of advantages over conventional samplers: